bketelsen/storyblog/content/posts/win-the-dev-box.md

         },
 ```

-While you're there, change your starting directory too, by modifying the "startingDirectory" value.
+Finally, change your starting directory too, by modifying the "startingDirectory" value.
 Change `YOURUSER` to the username you chose when you installed WSL.
 Mine was `bjk`.